andrew/ultimate-awesome/README.md

 - [awesome-genai](https://github.com/suryavanshi/awesome-genai) - Collection of Links and resources for Generative AI, LLM .
 - [awesome-fab-tcg](https://github.com/thecodehunter/awesome-fab-tcg) - Awesome FaB is a list of curated resources for the Flesh and Blood TCG.
 - [awesome-remote-work-resources](https://github.com/themisterholliday/awesome-remote-work-resources) - A list of awesome remote work resources.
 Feel free to contribute!.
+- [awesome-cyber-range-list](https://github.com/thomas-mckanna/awesome-cyber-range-list) - A curated list of tools and technologies that support building Cyber Ranges.
 - [dev-bookmarks](https://github.com/thuytrinh/dev-bookmarks) - Links to blogposts, books, conference talks and so on regarding software development.
 - [awesome-microservices](https://github.com/ToastShaman/awesome-microservices) - A curated list of additional reading material following my talk at Zuhlke Days 2018.
 - [awesome-programming-podcasts](https://github.com/tuckpuck/awesome-programming-podcasts) - Podcasts are a great way to stay informed about what's happening in web development.
 This list has over 350 podcasts covering many parts of website design, development, and deployment.
 Contributions are welcome.